 Free outdoor movies have been screening all summer across the D.C. area, including in Georgetown, NoMa, National Harbor and the Mosaic District.
 Although remaining dates are dwindling, you can still find everything from modern-day faves to classics to family-friendly films.
 See our roundup here.

 Take yourself out to the ballgame.
 Get tickets to a game at Nats Park — you might want to aim for a day that includes a freebie such as a Nats camo tank (Aug.
 31), an Anthony Rendon bobblehead (Sept.
 13) or a Nats beer stein (Sept.
 14).
 See the complete promotions schedule here.

 Maryland Renaissance Festival

-Weekends from Aug.
-24 through Oct.
+Weekends now through Oct.
 20, plus Labor Day

 Go back in time at the Maryland Renaissance Festival to see jousting events, shop arts and crafts vendors and eat a giant turkey leg.
 Always a giant turkey leg.